hsab/ofVSCode/README.md

 This is not an addon, although the name suggests it is.

 This project is intended to quickly initiate a vscode workspace in an existing or empty project or an addon example.
+Using the provided alias it is also possible to initiate a fresh openframeworks project.

 It relies on the use of of **aliases** and command chaining in terminal to circumvent `git clone <repo> .`'s restrictions in a non empty directory.